Atlassian Confluence plugin

 Enter a name for your data source.
 This helps you to identify this data source in the list of your data sources.

-2. Domain url:
+2. Domain URL:

 The domain for the Atlassian instance you wish to use, in the format: